mplumejeau/UnlockMaker/README.md

 #### CMocka

 CMocka library is required for running unit tests of the project.
-To install it on your computer, tap this command on a terminal :
+To install it on your computer, please follow these steps :

+1. Download the latest .tar.xz archive of cmocka on the website https://cmocka.org/

+2. Open a terminal in the repertory containing the downloaded archive and extract it with the command :

+$ tar -xf cmocka-1.1.5.tar.xz

+3. Tap the following command to install cmocka on your computer

+$ mkdir cmocka-build

+$ cd cmocka-build

+$ cmake ../cmocka-1.1.5

+$ make

-$ sudo apt-get install libcmocka-dev
+$ sudo make install

 #### Lcov